+\end{theorem} To prove the first part of the theorem when the noise parameter is large, we make use of several information-theoretic inequalities.
+The proof of the second part involves analyzing the misalignment event.
+Finer and more detailed results are postponed to Propositions~\ref{pp:low1} and~\ref{pp:low2}, along with their proofs in the appendix.

-\begin{remark} The impossibility result is split into two regimes: the signal-to-noise ratio being large and small.
-We are more interested in how these bounds compare to the perfect recovery by the graph neural network.
-In order to make the comparison, we translate the parameter $s$ to $m$, although it does not have a clear physical meaning for aligning with vertex features.
-In one scenario the message is prominent: When $\sigma$ is at least a constant, in all parameter regimes that GNN has perfect recovery, the linear model would fail. \end{remark}
+\begin{remark} The impossibility result is split into two regimes: the signal-to-noise ratio being small and large.
+We are more interested in how these bounds compare to those achieved by the graph neural network.
+To make a direct comparison, we may translate the parameter $s$ to $m$, although it does not have a clear physical meaning for aligning features.
+In one scenario, the message is clear: When $\sigma$ is at least a constant, in all parameter regimes where the GNN has perfect recovery, the linear method would fail. \end{remark}